 To help avoid this, we recommend:

-- You can stay within the drone's advertised range.
+- Staying within the drone's advertised range.

 No Fly Zones/Restricted Areas